-Financial assets are classified, at initial recognition, as financial assets at amortised cost, financial assets at fair value through other comprehensive income, financial assets at fair value through profit or loss or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial assets are classified, at initial recognition, as financial assets at fair value through profit or loss, financial assets at amortised cost and financial assets at fair value through other comprehensive income.
 All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.